ggirelli/fastx-barber/docs/usage.md

 The `flag extract` command matches a regular expression (`--pattern`, see [regular expressions](#regular-expression) for more details) to a read.
 Flags can be specified in the pattern as *groups* using regular expression syntax, e.g., `^(?<umi>.{8})(?<bc>AGTCTAGA){s<2}` specifies a flag called "umi" consisting of 8 consecutive characters from the left terminal of the reads, and a second flag called "bc" with value "ACTCTAGA" allowing for up to 1 substitution (or mismatch).

 By default, the part of the reads matching the pattern is trimmed, and all flags specified in the pattern are extracted (i.e., saved in the header).
 It is possible to extract only a subset of the flags by using the `--selected-flags` option.
+Moreover, use the `--unmatched-output` option to write to a separate file any read not matching the pattern.

+When extracting flags, it is possible to simultaneously perform a number of operations that can also be performed <u>after</u> flag extraction:

+* Use the `--flagstats` option to calculate the frequency of flag values.
+See [calculate flag value frequency](#calculate-flag-value-frequency) for more details.
+* Use the `--filter-qual-flags` to filter reads by quality.
+To output reads that do <u>not</u> pass the specified filter(s), use the `--filter-qual-output` option.
+See [filter by flag quality](#filter-by-flag-quality) for more details.
+* Split reads to different files based on the value of a flag by using the `--split-by` option.
+See [split by flag value](#split-by-flag-value) for more details.

+This script can be parallelized; for more details see [Parallelization](#parallelization).

 #### Flag extraction example